Inbibo/adonisfx_docs/docs/faq.md

 ## How can I change the port number of my licensing server?
 Change the server `port` number in the `TurboFloatServer-config.xml` before running the server.

-## I want to know more about how leases are dropped, how can I see the notifications in my server?
+## I want to know more about how leases are dropped, how can I see the notifications on my server?
 You can find and modify when leases are dropped inside of the `TurboFloatServer-config.xml` file.
 In there you can also specify where to store the log file and with which verbosity it will write to it.
 For more information visit the [licensing](licensing#install-server) page or visit this [link](https://wyday.com/limelm/help/turbofloat-server/).